NordicPlayground/nrfconnect-chip-docker/README.md

-# nRF Connect SDK: sdk-docker
+# nRF Connect SDK: nrfconnect-chip-docker

-This repository contains definitions of docker images that may come in handy during development of nRF Connect SDK (NCS) applications.
+This repository contains definition of `nrfconnect-chip` docker image which may come in handy during development of CHIP applications based on nRF Connect SDK (NCS).

 ## Build instructions

-Each subdirectory contains a different docker image definition and `build.sh` script which takes various arguments to customize the image.
-You may examine the output of `build.sh --help` command to learn the available options.
-Below are instructions to build all the images:
+Below are steps needed to build `nrfconnect-chip` docker image.
+Note that the `build.sh` scripts take various optional arguments to customize the build and `build.sh --help` is the way to list all available options.

 ```bash
 # Build `nrfconnect-toolchain` image composed of utilities needed to